patrikbego/javachain/README.md

     - List of InTransactions (that is constructed on InTransaction and OutputIndex of previous OutTransaction list (they have to match)) // t5.setInTransactions(Arrays.asList(new InTransaction(t2, 2), new InTransaction(t4, 0)));
     - List of Out transactions (money sent out of your wallet)
- - fee (miner gets once it is approved),
+ - fee (miner gets it once the block is approved; derived from inputs minus outputs, not part of the signed payload),
  - a digital signature,
- - digital signature,
- - the amount we are sending (temporary storage),
  - wallet related fields - like keys, sender address ...